Back to All Events

 The Fall 2025 meeting will take place at Taylor University on Saturday, October 18, 2025.
 Check-in begins at 8:30 AM in the Euler Science Complex, and the welcome address will begin at 9:30 AM.
+The meeting will conclude at 4:00 PM.

 The local organizer is Dr. Derek Thompson (drthompson@taylor.edu).